OleksandrCEO/SkySwitcher/README.md

 ### 2. Enable in `configuration.nix`

-You simply need to enable the service and grant your user permission to use input devices.
+You simply need to enable the service (to install the package) and grant your user permission to use input devices.

     { config, pkgs, ... }:

     {
-      # 1. Enable SkySwitcher
+      # 1. Enable SkySwitcher package installation
       services.skyswitcher.enable = true;

       # 2. Grant Permissions (CRITICAL)